andreros/typescript-boilerplate/docs/chapter4.md

 | `default`     | `clean`      | This task bundles and runs all tasks associated with the production of the application in a distributable format.
 This task also starts the application server in development mode. |

-The following application lists the dependencies involved in each [Gulp](https://gulpjs.com/) task.
+The following table lists the dependencies involved in each [Gulp](https://gulpjs.com/) task.

 | Task | Dependencies |
 |:---|:---|